gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

-# 3. Prepare Gene Coordinates File to be used by bedtools (GFF to BED Conversion)
+# 3. Prepare gene coordinates file to be used by bedtools (GFF to BED conversion)

 In order to perform a meta-analysis, bedtools will be used in order to divide the genic regions of the genome ("Chr1" in this tutorial) in percentile of lenght.
 We will start from a set of coordinates of the genes in the genome.
 Gene coordinates are represented in `gff` format.
 Each row represent a gene with the chromosome, the start and end position.